philsturgeon/phil.tech/source/2011-12-29-starting-up-in-start-ups.html.markdown

 layout: post
 title: Starting Up in Start-ups
 category: personal
-alias: blog/2011/12/starting-up-in-start-ups
+alias: blog/2011/12/starting-up-in-start-ups/
-excerpt: " \n\tI spent the last three months working as a hired gun for a start-up in an incubator program called ignite100 and now I am back in the south-west for the holidays and I feel like I have learned so much in such a short space of time.
+excerpt: "I spent the last three months working as a hired gun for a start-up in an incubator program called ignite100 and now I am back in the south-west for the holidays and I feel like I have learned so much in such a short space of time.
 Ignite100 is a three month program run in Newcastle that helps teams create relationships